 This Practice Note sets out the regulatory regime for groundwater activities (formerly groundwater authorisations) under the Environmental Permitting (England and Wales) Regulations 2016, SI 2016/1154 (EPR 2016), including the prohibition on unauthorised groundwater activities, discharges from public sewers, the procedure for obtaining a permit and the offences for groundwater pollution.
 A groundwater activity is a type of regulated facility that requires an environmental permit or exemption in England and Wales.
 The former system of groundwater authorisations (under the repealed Groundwater Regulations 1998, SI 1998/2746 and Groundwater (England and Wales) Regulations 2009, SI 2009/2902) were brought within the environmental permitting regime on 6 April 2010.
 This Practice Note also links to related Brexit content.

 This Practice Note outlines the different types and classes of regulated activities that require an environmental permit under the Environmental Permitting (England and Wales) Regulations 2016 (EPR 2016), SI 2016/1154, (such as installations and mobile plant, waste operations, mining waste operations, groundwater activities, water discharge activities and radioactive substance activities), exemptions and sanctions.
-It also covers the permitting process, types of permits (eg standard rules permits and bespoke permits) and provision for varying or transferring environmental permits.
+It also covers the permitting process, types of permits (eg standard rules permits and bespoke permits), permit application and guidance and provision for varying or transferring environmental permits.
 This Practice Note also links to related Brexit content.

 This Practice Note considers the history of waste permitting, regulated waste activities and what amounts to a waste installation, a waste operation, and an exempt waste operation.
 It also considers the difference between waste disposal and waste recovery, and those waste related activities which do not require an environmental permit.
 It was produced in partnership with Craig Burman of Schofield Sweeney.
 This Practice Note also links to related Brexit content.